Quality Enhancement and Standards Review (QESR)

 The Report recommended one area for action, that the University should address its support for and expectations of postgraduate research students to ensure common levels of provision and consistency of experience within all schools and subjects.

 The University has developed an action plan to respond to the recommendation.
-This will be updated in Autumn 2024.
+This was updated in Autumn 2024.